HPCE/hpce-2018-cw1/readme.md

     https://github.com/HPCE/hpce-2017-cw1-[YOUR_LOGIN]

 then you are at your own private copy.
-No-one else should be able to see this version, except for me (David).
+No-one else should be able to see this version, except for me.

 Notice that there is a green button called "Clone or Download" on the top right of the page.
 If you click it and choose `https`,